Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-\begin{theorem} Assume the IID learning setting (A1).
-Let $\{h_i\}$ be a sequence of estimators satisfying condition (A2) with parameter $a = a_h\in [0,1)$, $M = M_h > 0$ and condition (A3) with parameter $b = b_h > 1/2 + a_h/2$.
-Let $\{g_i\}$ be another sequence of estimators satisfying condition (A2) with parameter $a_g, M_g$ and (A3) with $b_g> 1/2 + a_h - a_g/2$.
-We further assume either one of the following conditions holds: \begin{enumerate} \item Estimators $\{g_i\}$ achieve a better rate: $a_g \in (a_h, 1]$; \item Estimators $\{g_i\}$ achieve a better constant at the same nonparametric rate: $a_g = a_h < 1$ and $0 < M_g < M_h$. \end{enumerate} Under the above assumptions, we have
+We further assume either one of the following conditions holds: \begin{enumerate} \item The estimators $\{g_i\}$ achieve a better rate: $a_g \in (a_h, 1]$; \item The nonparametric estimators $\{g_i\}$ achieves a better constant: $a_g = a_h < 1$ and $M_g < M_h$. \end{enumerate} Under these assumptions, we have selection consistency: